tock/tock/doc/reference/trd-uart.md

 The UART HIL is in the kernel crate, in module `hil::uart`.
 It provides five main traits:

   * `kernel::hil::uart::Configuration`: allows a client to query how a UART is configured.
   * `kernel::hil::uart::Configure`: allows a client to configure a UART, setting its speed, data width, parity, and stop bit configuration.
   * `kernel::hil::uart::Transmit`: is for transmitting data.
-  * `kernel::hil::uart::TransmitClient`: is for handling callbacks indicating a data transmission is complete.
+  * `kernel::hil::uart::TransmitClient`: is for handling callbacks
+  when a data transmission is complete.
   * `kernel::hil::uart::Receive`: is for receiving data.
-  * `kernel::hil::time::ReceiveClient`: handles a callback when data is received.
+  * `kernel::hil::time::ReceiveClient`: handles callbacks when data is received.

 There are also collections of traits that combine these into more complete abstractions.
 For example, the `Uart` trait represents a